flexxxaloe/SpringBookStore/README.md

 docker compose logs postgres
 ```

 Wait until PostgreSQL reports that it is ready to accept connections.
 The datasource is jdbc:postgresql://localhost:5432/bookstore.
 The named Docker volume retains data between restarts.
-For an existing volume, use its original database credentials: changing environment variables does not change an existing user's password.

 ### 3. Start the application

 PowerShell: